jesserobbins/ji-renamer/README.md

       --pdf-large-file-page-limit
                                 Page count to process when the large-file guard triggers [number]
+      --pdf-vision-page-limit  Maximum number of PDF pages to rasterise for vision mode (0 renders every page)       [number] --pdf-vision-dpi         DPI used when rendering PDF pages for vision mode [number]
       --json-mode               Force providers to request JSON responses [boolean]
 ```